 How does sick pay insurance work?

-Sick pay insurances are built using a few parameters of cover to ensure that you can tailor your sick pay benefit to your needs and your budget.
+Sick pay insurance is built using a few parameters of cover to ensure that you can tailor your sick pay benefit to your needs and your budget.

 Sick pay options

 - Amount of sick pay benefit - you can choose to insure up to 70% of your gross earnings

 - Term of insurance - this is how long you will be insured for (usually your working life)

 - Deferred period / Waiting time - the number of weeks or months you will wait to receive your sick pay benefit

 - Benefit period - the maximum time that each individual claim will pay for